 What’s more — the study shows that mindfulness-based stress reduction may ease depression, while cognitive behavioral changes may help depression and anxiety.
 These techniques may also help back pain sufferers avoid opioid pain medication.

 If you’ve already tried meditation, yoga and other nonsurgical treatments for chronic neck or back pain, let us know if you haven’t met your pain relief goals.
-You may be a candidate for our minimally invasive outpatient procedures that have helped more than 60,000 people get their lives back.
+You may be a candidate for our minimally invasive outpatient procedures that have helped thousands of patients get their lives back.